 What’s consistent: the Little is trusting someone with their most vulnerable self.
 That’s not weakness — it requires enormous courage and a Daddy Dom who has genuinely earned it.

 DDLG can look different for every couple.
-But common elements include:
+Common elements include:

 Structure: Rules around bedtimes, communication, self-care, and behavior.
 Not arbitrary — built to make the Little feel held and the dynamic consistent.